 What would the world be like, if we all cared a little bit more?

 As humans, there are a lot of things that we are quick to do, like, adapt, create, and innovate.
 We are also quick to judge, assume, and condemn.
 However, we were not born this way.
 We entered the world being curious, passionate, and driven.
-Somewhere along the way between preschool and high school we are taught less about dreaming and more about surviving.
+Somewhere along the way between preschool and high school, we were taught less about dreaming and more about surviving.

 Social media apps like Twitter, Instagram, and Facebook have changed the way people globally communicate and stay connected.
 We have a window into other cultures and lives different from our own.
 We are given opportunities to be thankful or discontent with our own lives.
 It gives us perspective.